Skip to content

 Auto-reconnect is available in APIs that access the HSM and are not part of operations that require more than one step to complete.

-Examples of APIs that no feature auto-reconnect: C_Encrypt, C_EncryptUpdate, C_Decrypt, C_DecryptUpdate etc. In the event of a network failure in these functions, you must close the failed session, open a new one and redo the operation.
+Examples of APIs that do not have auto-reconnect: C_Encrypt, C_EncryptUpdate, C_Decrypt, C_DecryptUpdate etc. In the event of a network failure in these functions, you must close the failed session, open a new one and redo the operation.

 Log Path